Sciebo-RDS/RDS-Web/README.md

 ### Run tests

-Runs the tests for vue and python.
+Runs the tests for vue and python after each other.
+If the first one fails, then the second one will not executed.

 ```
 make test